 FUNCTIONS OF THE CHASSIS FRAME:

-1. To carry load of the passengers or goods carried in the body.
+1. To carry the load of the passengers or goods carried in the body.

-4. To withstand the stresses caused due to the bad road condition.
+4. To withstand the stresses caused due to the bad road conditions.

 5. To withstand centrifugal force while cornering